 The Northwest Infectious Disease Clinic evaluates and treats patients with a spectrum of possible or diagnosed infectious diseases including cellulitis, Hepatitis B and C, HIV, hospital acquired infections, lymphadenopathy, tuberculosis, STD’s and surgical and wound infections.
-Our physicians are board certified in Infectious Disease, having completed fellowship training in additional to being board certified in Internal Medicine.
+Our physicians are board certified in Infectious Disease, having completed fellowship training in addition to being board certified in Internal Medicine.

 We accept new patient referrals from primary care and specialist providers.
 You may be referred to Northwest Infectious Disease when an infection is difficult to diagnose, does not initially respond to treatment, or requires specialized or intravenous therapy.
 We work closely with our patients, referring providers and community resources to provide comprehensive, patient-centered care.